 - Live or dead bugs.
 You are looking for bugs that fit the description above.

 - Rusty, reddish-brown colored stains left behind when a bed bug gets squashed inside the book.

 - Bed bug eggs which are a translucent-white color and about the size of a grain of sand.

-- Fecal droppings that look like small dots from a dark-colored pen ink, which will most likely will be visible on the edges.
+- Fecal droppings that look like small dots from a dark-colored pen ink, will most likely be visible on the edges.

-- Shed/cast skins that are the exoskeletons left behind after the bed bug molts and grows towards adulthood.
-These look same as live or dead bugs, but are more translucent.
+- Shed/cast skins that are the exoskeletons left behind after the bed bug molts and grow toward adulthood.
+These look the same as live or dead bugs but are more translucent.